rohanorton/cp_to_many/README.md

 cp_to_many
 ==========

-ruby script to copy same file to multiple destinations
+ruby script to copy single source file to multiple destinations